$\epsilon$-Kernel Coresets for Stochastic Points

 We briefly sketch how to obtain the optimal solution for the coreset.
 We can also decompose $\R^{2d-1}$ (a point $x$ in the space with $\|(x_d,\ldots,x_{2d-1})\|=1$ represents a line in $\R^d$) into $O\bigl(\e^{-O(d^2)}\bigr)$ semi-algebraic cells such that for each cell, the ordering of the points in $\calS$ (by their distances to a line in the cell) is fixed.
 Note that such a cell is a semi-algebraic cell.
 For a cell $C$, assume that $v_i=\arg\max_{v\in P_i}\dist(\ell,v_i)$ for all $i\in [N]$, where $\ell$ is an arbitrary line in $C$.
 We can formulate the problem as the following polynomial system:

 Again the polynomial system has a constant number of variables and constraints.
 Thus, we can compute the optimum in constant time. \end{enumerate}

-\begin{theorem} Suppose $\calP$ is a set of $n$ independent stochastic points in $\R^d$, each appearing with probability at least $\beta$, for some fixed constant $\beta>0$.
-There are linear time approximation schemes for minimizing the expected radius (or width) for the minimum enclosing ball, minimum spherical shell, minimum enclosing cylinder, minimum cylindrical shell problems over $\calP$. \end{theorem}
+\begin{reptheorem}{thm:shapefittingbeta} (restated) Suppose $\calP$ is a set of $n$ independent stochastic points in $\R^d$, each appearing with probability at least $\beta$, for some fixed constant $\beta>0$.
+There are linear time approximation schemes for minimizing the expected radius (or width) for the minimum spherical shell, minimum enclosing cylinder, minimum cylindrical shell problems over $\calP$. \end{reptheorem}